-Fed lifts rates, now sees 'some further' hikes ahead

-WASHINGTON (Reuters) - The U.S. Federal Reserve raised interest rates on Wednesday, as expected, but forecast fewer rate hikes next year and signaled its tightening cycle is nearing an end in the face of financial market volatility and slowing global growth.

-The central bank said the U.S. economy has been growing at a strong rate and the job market has continued to improve.
+Fed hikes interest rates, slows future tightening path

+“I think the run-off of the balance sheet has been smooth and has served its purpose, and I don’t see us changing that,” Powell told reporters after the Fed raised its federal funds rate to a range of between 2.25 percent to 2.50 percent.

+The central bank did bow to rising uncertainty about global economic growth, and expectations the U.S. economy will slow next year, with fresh economic forecasts showing officials at the median now see only two more rate hikes next year compared to the three projected in September.

 It noted that “some” further gradual rate hikes would be needed, a subtle change that suggested it was preparing to stop raising borrowing costs.

+But another message was clear in the policy statement issued after the Fed’s last meeting of the year and Powell’s comments: The U.S. economy continues to perform well and no longer needs the Fed’s support either through lower-than-normal interest rates or by maintaining of a massive balance sheet.

-In a statement issued after the end of its last policy meeting of the year, the Fed said risks to the economy were “roughly balanced” but that it would “continue to monitor global economic and financial developments and assess their implications for the economic outlook.”
+In its statement, the Fed said risks to the economy were “roughly balanced” but that it would “continue to monitor global economic and financial developments and assess their implications for the economic outlook.”

-The rate hike, the fourth of 2018, lifted the target range for the Fed’s benchmark overnight lending rate by a quarter of a percentage point to a range of 2.25 percent to 2.50 percent.

-Fed Chairman Jerome Powell is due to hold a news conference at 2:30 p.m.
-EST (1930 GMT).

-The decision to raise borrowing costs again is likely to anger U.S. President Donald Trump, who has repeatedly attacked the central bank’s tightening this year as damaging to the economy.
+The decision to raise borrowing costs again is likely to anger Trump, who has repeatedly attacked the central bank’s tightening this year as damaging to the economy.

 The Fed has been raising rates to reduce the boost that monetary policy gives to the economy, which is growing faster than what central bank policymakers view as a sustainable rate.